tomkelly111/Snap-Call-Coaching/README.md

   - Courses will be made available at Beginner, intermediate and advance level.
 This will be clearly set out and language used will be tailored to suit the target demographic of each course.

 - How can we demonstrate expertise, authoritativeness and trustworthiness in our content?
   - The site will contain profiles of the coaches who will all be professional poker players.
-Coach bios will list their experience and accoaldes.
+Coach bios will list their experience and accolades.
 This will give them the authority and expertise to teach.

 - Would there be other pages within the site which we could link to from a chosen page?
   - Each course will list the coaches available and contain links to each coaches profile.
 Each coaches bio will list the the course they coach on and link to those courses.